 What is Measure L?

-Measure L is a $172 million school facilities bond on the November 2018 ballot that will serve all Natomas schools – charter and non-charter.
+Measure L is a $172 million school facilities bond passed on the November 2018 ballot to serve all Natomas schools – charter and non-charter.

 Safeguards and Funding